canisminor1990/factorio-gridlines/README.md

 <h1>Factorio Gridlines</h1>

 Enhance your building layouts with a powerful and flexible grid system!
-Grid Planner Deluxe adds customizable grids to your Factorio world, allowing for precise and efficient designs across multiple layers.
+Grid Planner Deluxe adds customizable grids to your world, allowing for precise and efficient designs across multiple layers.

 [![][factorio-mod-shield]][factorio-mod-link]
 [![][github-release-shield]][github-release-link]